Bjarne-gif/copy_with_shutil/README.md

 path have to be like this: "C:/Users/Windoof/Desktop/PYTHON_PROJEKTE/Copyfiles/Sourcefolder/"

-The last folder is the folder you want to copy from. destination is the same synatx
+The last folder is the folder you want to copy from.

+Destination is the same synatx